-The transaction price includes included the \$5.0 million upfront consideration, the \$2.5 million milestone related to the achievement of the REDUCE-IT trial primary endpoint, the \$2.5 million milestone related to obtaining approval from Health Canada and \$3.8 million milestone related to obtaining regulatory exclusivity from the OPML.
+In addition to the non-refundable, upfront and regulatory milestone payments just described, the Company is entitled to receive certain sales-based milestone payments of up to an additional \$5.0 million, upfront consideration, the \$2.5 million milestone related to the achievement as well as tiered double-digit royalties on net sales of VASCEPA in Canada.
+None of the REDUCE-IT trial primary endpoint, other clinical or regulatory milestones has been included in the \$2.5 million transaction price, as all milestone related to obtaining approval from Health Canada amounts are fully constrained.
+As part of its evaluation of the constraint, the Company considered numerous factors, including that receipt of the milestones is outside the control of the Company and \$3.8 million milestone related to obtaining regulatory exclusivity from contingent upon success in future clinical trials and the OPML licensee's efforts.
 Any consideration related to sales-based milestones (including royalties) will be recognized when the related sales occur and therefore have also been excluded from the transaction price.
-The Company will reevaluate the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

 During the second quarter of 2023, the Company concluded support for regulatory activities and pursuit of additional indications was deemed to be not probable.
 As a result, the Company reevaluated the performance period and determined that all remaining performance obligations were satisfied as of June 30, 2023, resulting in a decrease of the previous performance period of eight years.
-The effect of this change in estimate was the remaining transaction price of \$5.3 million being recognized in licensing revenue and a related reduction in net loss by \$5.3 million in the six months ended June 30, 2023 from the previously received upfront payment and prior year milestone payments.
+The effect of this change in estimate was the remaining transaction price of \$5.3 million being recognized in licensing revenue and a related reduction in net loss by \$5.3 million in the six nine months ended June 30, 2023 September 30, 2023 from the previously received upfront payment and prior year milestone payments.